A Complete Guide to Montessori Education

 What Is the Montessori School Curriculum?

-The Montessori method curriculum consists of five key areas for your child’s development:
+The Montessori education system is structured around five interconnected curriculum areas that support whole-child development.
+The Montessori method curriculum consists of five key areas for your child's development:

 1. Practical Life